SalomePlatform/smesh/doc/salome/gui/SMESH/input/extrusion.rst

 	:align: center

 .. centered::
-	"A node is extruded into a line of segments"
+	A node is extruded into a line of segments

 .. image:: ../images/image76.jpg
 	:align: center

 .. centered::
-	"The line of segments is extruded into a quadrangle mesh"
+	The line of segments is extruded into a quadrangle mesh

 .. image:: ../images/image77.jpg
 	:align: center

 .. centered::
-	"The quadrangle mesh is revolved into a hexahedral mesh"
+	The quadrangle mesh is revolved into a hexahedral mesh

 **See Also** a sample TUI Script of an :ref:`tui_extrusion` operation.